CCETC/SonataAdminBundle/Resources/doc/CCETCDocs/README.markdown

 * improved acl handling on dashboard and menu
 * custom action buttons (buttons in top right corner) for list/edit/show templates
 * translations check the configured custom domain if nothing is found in the supplied domain
+* option to hide show fields with empty values

 ### Interface Changes
 * Fewer submit buttons on edit